Neural Quantile Optimization for Edge-Cloud Networking: Introduction

 In this work, the pricing scheme of our edge-cloud traffic scheduling problem considers the $95^{\text{th}}$ percentile billing method commonly used in industry standards,\cite{95thpercentile} and the different traffic requirements of several edge-devices compete for limited bandwidth resource allocation.
 We model the allocation selection as a class of constrained integer programming problems with the traffic demand and the link capacities as input parameters.
 Since the objective function is a piecewise linear function of the billable bandwidth depending on the $95^{\text{th}}$ percentile of the bandwidth distribution over a monthly time period, the resulting problem belongs to the field of quantile optimization, which adds extra computational complexity to the optimization problems but benefits the stability \cite{2021Quantile}.

-We refine the WAN Egress Traffic Allocation Model proposed in \cite{Singh21,heng_mccoll_2021} by considering more complicated network topology and constraints.
-In particular, we split the data traffic according to the bandwidth ratio of the selected peering link, transforming a mixed-integer programming problem into an integer programming problem.
-The network topology in our model has two layers, and the objective function also includes the cost generated by the link between the hub and internet service providers, which couples the edges with each other.
+We improve the WAN Egress Traffic Allocation Model proposed in \cite{Singh21,heng_mccoll_2021} by considering more practical network topology and constraints.
+In order to align with the SD-WAN architecture depicted in Figure~\ref{fig:SD-WAN}, the network topology in our model includes two layers, and the objective function also includes the cost generated by the link between the hub and internet service providers, which couples the edges with each other.
 Thus, the resulting constrained optimization problem also describes the competition among the traffic demands from different edges.

-To the authors' knowledge, implementing neural networks to help solve constrained integer or mixed integer programming is still an ongoing research area \cite{NEURIPS2021}.
-Motivated by the generalization property of the neural networks, these methods interpret the problem parameters as input and represent the optimizer using a neural network trained by the objective function.
-Even though exact solvers aim for global optimality, finding good feasible solutions fast is at least as important, especially in network scheduling problems with limited time.
-Thus, the neural network representation provides an end-to-end scheme for general problem parameters, which meets the requirements in edge-cloud computing.

-For integer and mixed integer programming problems, the discrepancy between the discrete feature of the decision variables and the gradient-based neural network training algorithms introduces extra difficulties.
-To resolve the issue, we consider the decision variable a random variable modeled by a random neural network.
-In other words, the random neural network works as a sampler, which generates candidates of the decision variables from the categorical probability distribution controlled by the network parameters.
-We adopt the Gumbel-Softmax reparameterization trick\cite{2016Categorical,9729603, Concrete2017}, which introduces smooth approximation to non-differentiable layers of the random neural network so that the back-propagation algorithm can be implemented in training.